nightshiftjs/nightshift-dependency-injection/README.md

 - `module` is the Node.js module that takes care of configuring the injector, typically the main module.
 - `configFilePattern` is the file pattern used to search for configuration modules.
 By default, it matches all the files ending with _.di.js_ and located either next to, either below the given module.
 Note that the pattern must be relative to that module.

+## Pros
+- The modules are more testable.
+- The modules are decoupled from each other.
+- The dependency injection is non-intrusive.
+- The dependency injection can be plugged in existing code.
+- The structural coupling that can exist between the modules disappears: forget about `require('../../../...')`!
+- Since the dependencies are resolved based on theirs names, the naming conventions are enforced.
+An object will always have the same name and its usages will therefore be easy to find.

 ## Tests
 The tests can be executed by running the command below.